MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

-After you create a notification object, it's possible to set notification properties on the notification object (rather than configure them in advance through `Notification.Builder` methods).
+After you create a notification object, it's possible to set notification properties on the notification object (rather than configure them in advance through `NotificationCompat.Builder` methods).
 For example, instead of calling the `SetDefaults` method to enable vibration on a notification, you can directly modify the bit flag of the notification's